Frequently Asked Questions

 How sturdy are the pool walls and how are they constructed?

-The pool wall system is made of polystyrene foam panels 48” tall, 40” long, 4” thick, are bonded together with a foam adhesive in the desired and ordered shape of the pool.
-The glued panels are then plastered with structural plaster (two coats w/polystyrene mesh embedded between the first & second coat).
-The pool walls are structurally designed and tested to support six times the amount of load that the earth normally would exert on the wall system, indefinitely (when the pool is empty).
+The pool wall system is made of expanded polystyrene styrofoam (EPS) panels 48” tall, 40” long, 4” thick, which are bonded together with a foam adhesive (Dow Ener-Bond or similar) in the desired and ordered shape of the pool.
+The glued panels are then plastered with a structure plaster (two coats with a polypropylene mesh embedded between the 1st and 2nd coat).
+The pool walls are engineered and structurally designed, and tested to support six times the amount of load that the earth normally would exert on the wall system, indefinitely (when the pool is empty).
 Once water is in the pool, the load on the outside and inside of the pool wall is approximately the same.

 Are there any depth restrictions?
 How is the bottom made or shaped?

-Depth of a pool is based on the width of a pool.
-The wider, the deeper you can build it.
+The depth of a pool is based on the width of a pool.
+The wider the pool is, the deeper you can build it.
 All pools generally have a shallow end of 40 inches of wall and 36” to 38” of water.
 The bottom can be formed when you slope the shallow end to the deep end of the pool.
 You can also build a sports pool bottom by having the deep end in the center of the pool.
 We generally figure that a pool 15’ wide by 30’ long will support a depth of 6’ to 7’ deep.

 Do I need steps?